David Vanegas

-David Vanegas (born 6 December 1986) is a Colombian professional golfer.
+David Vanegas Posada (born 6 December 1986) is a Colombian professional golfer.

+Early and amateur career

 Vanegas was born in Medellín.
-He attended Johnson & Wales University in Florida, United States before turning professional in 2008 and joining the Tour de las Américas.
+He attended Johnson & Wales University in the state of Florida in the United States.

+Professional career

+In 2008, Vanegas turned professional.
+He joined the Tour de las Américas.
 In 2010 he won for the first time at the season opening Abierto Internacional de Golf II Copa Antioquia played on his home course at Club Campestre El Rodeo in Rionegro.
 The tournament was co-sanctioned by the European Challenge Tour and the Canadian Tour, and the win earned him exemptions on both of those tours.